varneberg/Cheat-Sheets/INF140/INF140-summary.md

 ##### 892.1X(EAPOL)

 1. EAP data is encapsulated in EAP over LAN (EAPOL)
-2. Then re-encapsulated between the authenticator and thauthentication server using RADIUS/Diameter
+2. Then re-encapsulated between the authenticator and the authentication server using RADIUS/Diameter
 3. The supplicant is approved/rejected to access resources

 ##### Extensible Authentication Protocol(EAP)